 - Initial check to ensure permissibility under Plans of Management and the Local Environmental Plan (LEP)

 - Project Scoping

-- o Project Brief
+- Project Brief

 - Business Case

-- Budget Estimation
+- o Budget Estimation

 - Project Approval

 - Prioritisation and budget adoption

 Almost all new significant open space and recreational projects are developed as a result of a Council adopted masterplan or strategic plan, which then forms the base of the business case for the project.
-New asset requests from customers are collated and ranked based on the criteria contained in the Open Space New Asset Prioritisation Matrix which includes consideration of safety, compliance, capacity/functionality improvements etc.
+New asset requests from customers are collated and ranked based on the criteria contained in the Open Space New Asset Prioritisation Matrix which includes consideration of safety, compliance, capacity/functionality improvements etc. The most common request for new assets in open space is for better connectivity via new pathways.